Hexamethylcyclotrisiloxane

-Hexamethylcyclotrisiloxane, also known as D_{3} and D3, is the organosilicon compound with the formula [(CH3)2SiO]3.
+Hexamethylcyclotrisiloxane, also known as D_{3} and D3, is an organosilicon compound with the chemical formula [(CH3)2SiO]3.
 It is a colorless or white volatile solid.
 It finds limited use in organic chemistry.
 The larger tetrameric and pentameric siloxanes, respectively octamethylcyclotetrasiloxane and decamethylcyclopentasiloxane, are of significant industrial interest, whereas 1,000–10,000 tonnes per year of the trimer is manufactured and/or imported in the European Economic Area.

 Structure and reactions

 Hexamethylcyclotrisiloxane adopts a planar structure and is considered strained.
 It reacts with organolithium reagents to give, after hydrolysis, dimethylsilanols: